wsprague-nu/doranet/tutorial/markdown/8-global-hooks.md

 1. Global hook functions are fairly straightforward to implement, requiring only a single function implementation.
 1. The Cartesian strategy is a thin layer over the Priority Queue strategy, and uses its own global function to limit the number of iterations.

 Congratulations!
-You have finished the eighth part of the Pickaxe-Generic tutorial.
+You have finished the eighth part of the DORAnet tutorial.
 Proceed to the [next part](./9-priority-queue.md) to learn how the advanced Priority Queue strategy works and use it to implement a number of network search algorithms.